pinterest/gestalt/docs/markdown/get_started/developers/contributing/development_process.md

 Whenever you make changes to Gestalt, please test them out locally before making a PR.

-To start the documentation server, run `yarn start`, which will automatically open the docs in a new browser tab.
+To start the documentation server, run `yarn start`.
+In your favorite browser, navigate to <ins>http://localhost:8888</ins>.
-If that tab doesn't launch automatically, navigate to <ins>http://localhost:8888</ins>

 ## Create a pull request